 Is there really no cost to me?

 With zero-cost processing, the majority of the costs will be covered by your customers, but there may still be costs to you, including monthly fees, PCI compliance fees, and more.
-With some processors, you can choose to bundle those into the customer surcharge.
+For example, one company – Blue Yonder – charges a $65 monthly fee for processing.
+With some processors, you can choose to bundle the additional fees into the customer surcharge.